 Originally published in August 2016, this article has been fully updated in November 2020 to reflect changes in Supply Chain Cyber Security.
 We cover the growing importance of a resilient supply chain and more rigorous application of the UK Cyber Security Model (CSM) and the US Cybersecurity Maturity Model Certificate (CMMC).

 It’s an everyday story but it could happen in your business – right under your nose and far more easily than you could have imagined.
-Who’d have thought that a contractor would cost millions in lost revenue and nearly bring the business to its knees?
+Who’d have thought that a Small Medium Enterprise would cost millions in lost revenue, cause significant reputational damage and nearly bring your business to its knees?
 But that’s what a weak link in your supply chain cyber security can do.